Long Short-term Cognitive Networks: Short-term Cognitive Networks

 and

-where $X^{(t)}$ is a $K \times M$ matrix encoding the input with $K$ being the number of instances and $M$ the number of neural concepts, while $\hat{Y}^{(t)}$ is also a $K \times M$ matrix with the forecasting produced for the given input.
-In addition, $f(\cdot)$ stands for the transfer function, typically the sigmoid function:
+where $X^{(t)}$ and $\hat{Y}^{(t)}$ are $K \times M$ matrices encoding the input and the forecasting in the current iteration, respectively, with $K$ being the number of observations and $M$ the number of neurons. $B_{1}$ and $B_{2}$ are ${1\times M}$ matrices representing the bias weights.
+In these equations, the $\oplus$ operator performs a matrix-vector addition by operating each row of a given matrix with a vector, provided that both the matrix and the vector have the same number of columns.
+Finally, $f(\cdot)$ stands for the non-linear transfer function, typically the sigmoid function:

-The inner working of an STCN block can be summarised as follows.
+The inner working of an STCN block can be summarized as follows.
 The block receives a weight matrix $W_1^{(t)}$, the bias weight matrix $B_1^{(t)}$ and a chunk of data $X^{(t)}$ as the input data.
 Firstly, we compute an intermediate state $H^{(t)}$ that mixes $X^{(t)}$ with the prior knowledge (e.g., knowledge resulting from the previous iteration).
 Secondly, we operate $H^{(t)}$ with $W_2^{(t)}$ and $B_2^{(t)}$ to approximate the expected output $Y^{(t)}$.

 This short-term reasoning of this model makes it less sensitive to the convergence issues of long-term cognitive networks such as the unique-fixed point attractors \cite{Napoles2019a}.
 Furthermore, the short-term reasoning allows extracting more clear patterns to be used to generate explanations.